fabsta/academic-kickstart/content/home/notes.md

 date = 2016-04-20T00:00:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Notes"
+title = "Notes & code snippets"
-subtitle = "Notes on data science, deep learning and more"
+subtitle = "Notes & code snippets on data science, deep learning, big data and more"

 # Order that this section will appear in.
 weight = 6